cse110-sp21-group27/cse110-sp21-group27/specs/adrs/2021-05-5-SimplifyingTextEditing.md

 ## Context and Problem Statement

-Our team took feedback from the professor's office hours as well as TAmeeting and came to conclusion to simplify the text editing area of our bullet Journal.
+Our team took feedback from the professor's office hours as well as TA meeting and came to conclusion to simplify the text editing area of our bullet Journal.

 ## Considered Options